Awni00/abstract_transformer/iclr/qVFZ.md

 > The idea does not seem very novel or original.
 There are many attempts to integrate relational information into the attention mechanism in the Graph Neural Network community, with the closest one I can find being "Learning Graph Representations Through Learning and Propagating Edge Features" (https://ieeexplore.ieee.org/document/10004977).
 Specifically, Eq.
 2 directly gives the general form of the proposed relational attention.
 This previous work goes on with slightly different parametrization of f and g, i.e. concatenation instead of dot product etc, but has an overall very similar central idea.
 This paper should at least cites this line of work and compare against them as baselines.

-Thank you for your review, and for your positive comments regarding the presentation of the paper and the strength and diversity of our experiments with respect to the paper's main claims.
+Thank you for your review, and for your positive comments regarding the presentation of the paper and the strength and diversity of our experiments.

 We appreciate the reference to Zhang et al.'s work.
 Our work indeed shares certain similarities with their proposal in the sense that both approaches seek to integrate relational representations into neural models.
 However, our approach is **distinct in both scope and application**: ***while Zhang et al. address the propagation of edge features in GNNs for graph representation learning, our focus is on integrating relational representation learning specifically within Transformers for sequence modeling tasks.***

 We will discuss this distinction in detail, and we hope to address your underlying concerns.

-In response to your comments, we will expand the related work section in the revised version of the paper, and incorporate a discussion on the similarities and differences to related work from the GNN community, including the work of Zhang et al.
+In response to your comments, we will expand the related work section and incorporate a discussion on relevant work from the GNN community, including the work of Zhang et al.

 ## Clarification of goals and setting

-First, we'd like to address some confusion about the goals of our paper and the setting we are targeting.
+First, we would like to clarify the goals and focus of our paper.

-**What this paper is about.** Integrating explicit relational computational mechanisms into the Transformer framework, to form an architecture that integrates sensory and relational processing.
+**What this paper is about.** Introducing explicit relational computational mechanisms into the Transformer framework, to form an architecture that integrates sensory and relational processing.
 Our focus is specifically on the Transformer architecture.
 The goal is to enhance data efficiency and enable greater flexibility through new types of computational circuits that compose sensory and relational computation.

 **What this paper is *not* about.** Graph neural networks, or neural models operating on graph-structured data.
 We are *not* tackling propagation of edge features along graphs.
 The term "relation" in our work does not refer to edges on the graph, but rather refers to internal feature representation that represent *comparisons* between objects in the input.